AzureIoTGBB/iot-academy/Month_2/Day_1/hands-on-lab.md

 Next, let's:
 - Deploy an Azure Windows 10 VM using Bicep
 - Add an IoT Edge Device
-- Retrieve Device Credentrials for the Edge Device
+- Retrieve Device Credentials for the Edge Device
 - RDP to the Windows 10 VM to install and configure EFLOW

 Some links that cover EFLOW and the steps in this section